camunda/camunda-docs/versioned_docs/version-1.3/apis-tools/overview.md

 ---
 # This page exists in apis-tools, instead of apis-tools, because the location needs to be consistent across all versions.
 id: working-with-apis-tools
-title: "Working with APIs & Clients"
+title: "Working with APIs & Tools"
 sidebar_label: "Overview"
-description: "Programmatically work with Camunda Cloud through APIs & clients"
+description: "Programmatically work with Camunda Cloud through APIs & tools"
 ---

 This section steps through a variety of offered APIs and clients for integration.